 - Seats: 100, plus about 12 outside

-- Wine: a largely Spanish list, kicking off at around £19, includes some not often found outside their regions; plus a selection of Sherry by the glass
+- Wine: a largely Spanish list, kicking off in the mid £20's, includes some not often found outside their regions; plus a selection of Sherry by the glass

 - Children's portions: Yes, when possible